suffolklibraries/lgc/content/collections/events/little-red-in-local-libraries.md

         text: "Little Red\_"
       -
         type: text
-        text: "character you would be,\_and play some fun fairytale games.\_" -
+        text: "character you would be and play some fun fairytale games.\_" -
     type: paragraph
     content: